kasungayan/LSTMMSNet/README.md

 | `Tensorflow`  | `1.12.0`  |
 | `smac`  | `0.8.0` |

 As illustrated in the above figure, the LSTM-MSNet framework consists of three main phases: i) pre-processing phase: using state-of-the-art multi-seasonal decomposition techniques, i.e., *MSTL*, *Prophet*, *Tbats* to extract the seasonal components.
-Additonally, for the **SE** approach *fourier terms* have been used to denote the seasonal trajectories (in order to supplement the subsequent LSTM training phase) ii) training phase: LSTM-MSNet framework training and iii) post-processing phase: retransform the forecasts into original scale.
+Additonally, for the **SE** approach *fourier terms* have used to denote the seasonal trajectories (in order to supplement the subsequent LSTM training phase) ii) training phase: LSTM-MSNet framework training and iii) post-processing phase: retransform the forecasts into original scale.